 You can also talk to one of our customer feedback experts.
 No strings attached.

-One of the best ways to get in-depth customer feedback in an efficient way is to simply ask them in person.
+One of the best ways to efficiently obtain in-depth customer feedback is to simply ask them in person.

-When you have a customer’s email address, you have the opportunity to send out a personal email asking a single question.
+When you have a customer’s email address, you can send a personal email asking a single question.

 Keep your email short and simple.

-You can ask about challenges and problems, or about features, your customer might like to see.
+You can ask about challenges and problems or about features your customers might like to see.

-Make sure to keep the email personal and try to avoid marketing speech.
-Try to start a conversation instead.
-And better make sure you’re replying to emails on time.
+Keep the email personal and try to avoid marketing speech.
+Instead, try to start a conversation.
+And better yet, make sure you reply to emails on time.

 Often when you treat your customers with care, they go on to become your loyal advocates!